ChristianIvicevic/deployonfriday.io/posts/2022/03/28-days-of-rust-part-2.md

 }
 ```

-`Graph::new()` is an *associated method* (`static` method in C# or Java) that can be invoked without an instance.
+`Graph::new()` is an *associated function* (`static` method in C# or Java) that can be invoked without an instance.
-In fact, Rust doesn't have classic constructors as other languages, but it is very common to have such a `new()` method which behaves like a constructor.
+In fact, Rust doesn't have classic constructors as other languages, but it is convetion to have such a `new()` function which behaves like a constructor.

 ```rust
 impl Graph {